Green-Software-Foundation/if-docs/docs/reference/features.md

 ### How to configure

-Add the following config to your manifest (this example is for aggregating "cpu/utilization" values across both time and components):
+Add the following config to your IMP (this example is for aggregating "cpu/utilization" values across both time and components):

 ```yaml
 aggregation: